mullerdavid/ctf_writeups/hcsc22/OSINT_Veletlen_talalkozas/WRITEUP.md

 # Twitter

-Twitteren has such a user.
+Twitter has such a user.

 <https://twitter.com/search?q=Di%C3%A1na%20Szuperl%C3%A1ny>

 ![](screenshots/1.png)

-It has some location / coordinats in the bio.
+It has some location / coordinates in the bio.

 ```
 ///hamster.agents.saints